 Dear Ms. Manchester:

-As you know, Miller & Zois represents the parents of the late Maggie Marryman.
-I am writing to resolve this wrongful death claim without protracted litigation.
+As you know, Miller & Zois represents the parents of Maggie Marryman, a 30-year-old woman who died unnecessarily during a routine medical procedure performed at your facility.
+We are writing to extend the opportunity to resolve this wrongful death claim without the need for prolonged litigation.

 Sincerely,